ThatCoolCoder/spall/README.md

 - Rewrite tokeniser to make tokens smaller.
 For example one token would be a single `<` instead of a whole tag.
 This makes it way easier to add consistent special chars.
     - Add an intermediate step to form individual tokens into stuff like tags.
-- Restructure runtime stuff so that router is not a member of renderer, they are both members of an App
 - Restructure runtime stuff so that multiple Spall apps can live on one page (currently uses statics)
-- Restructure runtime stuff to auto-start? (or maybe it is preferable to manually create an app and attach it to the DOM)